guillermooo/sublime-undocs/source/file_management/projects.rst

 Projects group sets of files and folders to keep your work organized.
-They sport project-specific settings or build systems and you can quickly switch between them to continue working where you left off.
+They support project-specific settings and build systems and you can quickly switch between them to continue working where you left off.